wazedde/ucom/README.md

 - `UCOM_EDITOR_DIR` - Path to the directory where the editors are installed.
 If not set, the `ucom` command will try to find the Unity editor executables from the default Unity Hub installation directory.
-- `UCOM_BUILD_TARGET` - The default build target to use when building a project.
+- `UCOM_TARGET` - The default build target to use when building a project.
 If not set, the `ucom build` command requires the target platform to be specified as an argument.
-- `UCOM_DEFAULT_VERSION` - The default Unity version to use when creating a new project or running Unity.
+- `UCOM_VERSION` - The default Unity version to use when creating a new project or running Unity.
 If not set, the `ucom new` and `ucom run` commands use the latest version of Unity installed on the system or require a (partial) Unity version to be specified as an argument.